PolyU-Edge-Intelligence-Lab/Lab-Website/content/authors/Zhenda-Xu/_index.md

 education:
   courses:
-  - course: PhD in Electric and Electronic Engineering in HKU, 2017-2018 PhD in Department of Computing, 2019-now
+  - course: PhD in Department of Computing
     institution: The Hong Kong Polytechnic University
+    year: 2019-2024
+  - course: PhD in Electric and Electronic Engineering
+    institution: The Hong Kong University
+    year: 2017-2018
   - course: BSc in Electronic Science And Technology
     institution: University of Electronic Science and Technology of China
     year: 2013-2017